Adi-2505/billing-app/README.md

 Now that the project setup has completed let's move on to the Application flow

+# Billing Application

+## Project Overview
+This project utilizes Zapier to automate the billing and invoicing process.
+Users sign up and, based on their usage of the application's APIs, can generate invoices seamlessly.

-# Application Flow
+## Application Flow

-1. Google sign in
+### 1. Google Sign-In

-    User come to the landing page of the application.
-User have to sign in to the application using google account without that then cannot access the application

-2. After the sign in process users are redirected to the dashboard page from where you can make api calls.
-The more API calls you make your usage increases
+- **Landing Page**: Users arrive at the landing page.
+- **Sign-In Requirement**: Users must sign in with their Google account to access the application.

+### 2. Dashboard Access
+- **Post Sign-In**: After signing in, users are redirected to the dashboard.
-As your usage increases the billing table in Zapier get updated using the webhook trigger
+- **API Calls**: Users can make API calls from the dashboard.
+Increased API usage updates the billing table in Zapier via webhook triggers.

+### 3. Billing Section
-3. In the billing section of the app you can see the usage detail with current billing cycle and cumulative usage
+- **Usage Details**: Users can view their usage details, current billing cycle, and cumulative usage in the billing section.

-4. On the dashboard page you can also generate invoice.
-This uses zapier workflow to send automated invoices through email to the user

-5. In the profile page you see your account information and you can also logout of the application.
-As soon as the user logout of the application the user is redirected to the landing page

-6. Routes and protected so that if the user is not signed in then user cannot access the routes in the application

-7. React context api is used to manage user session across entire application.
-This makes user management easy.

-Thank you
+### 4. Invoice Generation
+- **Automated Invoices**: Users can generate invoices from the dashboard.
+Zapier workflows handle sending automated invoices via email.

+### 5. Profile Page
+- **Account Information**: Users can view their account information.
+- **Logout**: Users can log out, redirecting them back to the landing page.

+### 6. Protected Routes
+- **Access Control**: Routes are protected to ensure only signed-in users can access the application.

+### 7. Session Management
+- **React Context API**: Utilized for managing user sessions across the entire application, simplifying user management.